shakilmith/documentaion/frontend/react/react-functional-component/index.md

 # React Functional Components

-Components are building block reusable codes of react application.
-They helps to render html content to the dom.
+Components are building block reusable codes in react application.
+They helps to render html content to the DOM (document object model).

-We can create two way components in react.
+In react We can create components in two way.
 Functional approach and ES6 class based approach.
 Compare the following scenario.

 ```